UNIV. OF HOUSTON (Texas) (BA, Political Sci., CUM LAUDE)

 Credentials include: Master in Public Administration and Bachelor in Political Science, Cum Laude (overall high GPA's).
 Worked four seasons at a USA "top-20 rated" Law School, administering final exams, gave short, in-class lecture to those often graduating with a JD or LLM.
 For five+ years, was a Government Reports Reviewer for Washington, D.C. public performance non-profit ('tuxedo' profile photo from invitation-only NATIONAL PRESS CLUB appreciation event).
 In 1990's, scored thousands of high school exit exams (3rd readings of questionable scores) for state governments via a major educational contractor.
 Also, scored a large Southern State's Computer Literacy Tests for HS seniors within a "Tier 1 Research" Public University.
 While a high school senior, I AP'd (advanced placed) 6 hours each (course credit) from American History and American Government.

-I now use my experiences to help national and international students, professionals and academics, to do well in their coursework, presentations and conversations.
-As a freelance contractor, scheduling is flexible if given ample notice.
-Please message me, let me know your situation (I often ask a few questions before we meet so to make sure you get to your goals!)
+Now, I use my experiences to help national-international students, professionals and academics, to do well in coursework, presentations, conversations.
+As a freelance contractor, scheduling is flexible if given ample (preferably 3 days) notice.
+Please message me, let me know your situation (I'll often ask a few questions before we meet so to make sure you get to your goals!)

 --All new/ continuing Students (or if underage, a Parent/Guardian) MUST "have on file" with WyzAnt "a valid form of payment" information before any lesson can be scheduled/started by a "Good...Dependable" tutor--like ME!
 This is MUCH APPRECIATED!

---PARENTS: Prefer your child/teen to be at least 12 years of age, with 6-8 grade "middle school" education attainment-- thank you.
+--PARENTS: Prefer your child/teen be 12 years of age or older, with 6th-8th grade "middle school" education completed-- thank you.

---For those living 28 miles or more from my home, or requiring extraordinary "labor" per lesson, or If paying for parking, I assess a small fee per hour to cover costs.
-If you're far south and west of Leesburg, or in Prince William and Fauquier Counties VIRGINIA; Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
+--For those living 29 miles or more from my home base, or requiring extra "labor" per lesson, or If paying for parking or extra gas to safely reach you, I assess a small fee per hour to cover those costs.
+If you're far south and west of Leesburg, in Prince William and Fauquier Counties VIRGINIA; Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
 (Annapolis), Washington Co.
 (Hagerstown)] or WEST VIRGINIA/PENNSYLVANIA, that fee applies.
+Thank you.

 THANK YOU for choosing me!
 You will appreciate HIGH QUALITY at an AFFORDABLE price than other tutors.
 I look forward to being of service to YOU!

---Sincerely Yours, STEVE THE TUTOR My subject specialty areas include Public Speaking, Political Science (American Domestic and State Government), Government and Politics (Limited International), Sociology, (most) Social Sciences, American History (AP Level), Thesis/College Essay Writing; Statistics (certain methods, data collection, presentations, social sciences focus), Masters
+--Sincerely Yours, TUTOR STEVE My subject specialty areas include Public Speaking, Political Science (American Domestic and State Government), Government and Politics (Limited International), Sociology, (most) Social Sciences, American History (AP Level), Thesis/College Essay Writing; Statistics (certain methods, data collection, presentations, social sciences focus), Masters

 For those living 28+ miles (one-way) from me, or if subject matter requires labor intensity, or if I must pay street or library parking fees, I charge at least $4-$10 more per hour.